All surgeries have risks for complications. Knowing what these risks are and how they apply to you is part of deciding

 - Poor wound healing.
 This is more likely for people who are not healthy before surgery, who smoke or have diabetes, or who take medicines that weaken their immune systems.

 - An allergic reaction to a medicine that you received.
 This is rare, but some of these reactions may be life threatening.

 - Falls in the hospital.
 Falls can be a major problem.
 Many things can lead to a fall, including loose gowns, slippery floors, medicines that make you sleepy, pain, unfamiliar surroundings, weakness after surgery, or moving around with a lot of tubes attached to your body.

 It is normal to lose blood during and after hip or knee replacement surgery.
 Some people need a blood transfusion during surgery or during their recovery period in the hospital.
 You are less likely to need a transfusion if your red blood count is high enough before surgery.
 Some surgeries require you to donate blood before surgery.
-You should ask your provider about whether there is a need for that.
+You should ask your surgeon about whether there is a need for that.

 Much of the bleeding during surgery comes from the bone that has been cut.
 A bruise may occur if blood collects around the new joint or under the skin after surgery.